varlackc/aggregate-info/README.md

 # aggregate-info
-gather information about the aggregate folder
+Gather information about the aggregate folder.
+The script looks for information related to testing in the aggregate folder.

+## Running

+The script must be where the aggregate folder is located inn order to run properly The script is run using the following command:
+`python testinfo.py`